- What is My Account?

 Tours involving flights, trains, special events, overnight stays, hotel stays and Private Discoveries must be cancelled 30 days prior to sailing to avoid cancellation penalties.
 Other restrictions may apply.
-All other Cruise Global, Connect LocalSM shore excursions have a hassle-free 24-hour cancellation policy.
+All other Cruise Global, Connect Local℠ shore excursions have a hassle-free 48-hour cancellation policy.
+Effective for tours scheduled to depart on or after March 29, 2017.

 Absolutely!
 We offer easy shore excursions in select ports that are designed for guests for fulltime wheelchair users, or guests who are unable to walk or negotiate motor coach steps.
 If you want to take one of these tours, simply browse the tour options and fill out an Accessible Shore Excursions Form prior to departure.

 - Can I cancel my pre-booked shore excursions and rebook them with my Onboard Credit?

 No, unfortunately this is not possible.